alinex/node-builder/README.md

 It may help a lot while developing to automatize the consequently done tasks.

+- easy to use build tool
+- supporting complete process
+- specialized for the alinex modules
+- extensible

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.